maxdenmat/checker/README.md

 # checker
-Chrome extension to select all or none of the checkboxes on a webpage.
+Chrome extension to select all or none of the checkboxes on a particular webpage.